Two dead after man confronts and shoots at protesters in Panama

 TVN reported that Mr Darlington proceeded to move blocks out of the way with his gun still placed firmly in his hand, then returned to his car.

-When he approached his vehicle, another person in the car asked him, “Are you aware of what has happened?” to which he replied, “Yes, I killed one and shot another.”
+When he approached his vehicle, another person in a car asked him, “Are you aware of what has happened?” to which he replied, “Yes, I killed one and shot another.”

 He then got back into his car, turned to a woman, reported to be his girlfriend, and said, “Let’s go.”